Hendrix-CS/csci320/index.md

 ## <a name="projects">Projects</a>

-A total of 10 projects will be assigned throughout the semester; approximately one project per week.
+A total of 10 formal projects will be assigned throughout the semester; approximately one project per week.
 Each project will have three levels to which it can be completed, with each level building upon the previous level.
 In general:
 * A **Level 1 project** contains a basic implementation of the core ideas explored in the project.
-* A **Level 2 project** is a more complete implementation of those ideas, including results and analysis of experiments.
+* A **Level 2 project** is a more complete implementation of those ideas.
 * A **Level 3 project** goes beyond this to undertake a deeper exploration of the assignment ideas.

 Each project will be evaluated via **specifications** (a set of criteria) for each level.
 Projects meeting all the criteria for a given level will receive credit for that level; projects that do not meet all the criteria will not receive credit for that level.

-Each project submitted by the **assigned deadline** receives **one additional credit** as an on-time bonus.
+Each project submitted by the **assigned deadline** of at least **Level 1 quality** receives **one additional credit** as an on-time bonus.

 Once a project is graded, if a student wishes to revise it to achieve a higher level, the student should first meet with the professor to discuss the planned revisions.
 The student may thereafter resubmit the revised project when ready.